-As the volume of data grows, and the ways organizations use it rapidly changes, there is increased pressure on data engineering teams to produce more consumable datasets and analytics to fuel development and efficacy of new data products.
+There is increased pressure on data engineering teams to produce more consumable datasets and analytics to fuel development and efficacy of new data products.
+At the root of the solution is how they prioritize and emphasize data reliability in their data environments.

 With data engineers in short supply and data teams often having large backlogs of projects, data- and SQL-savvy talent in the analytics community has turned to self-service creation of the datasets they require for new analytics.
 Thus, the rise of what dbt labs calls the “analytics engineer.”